 Many believe that there is nothing wrong with it, its fortification is small and there is very little negative impact.
-And some may even say that it is useful and use it in mass gain courses.
-All this, of course, is bullshit and, like the rest of alcohol, beer is harmful to our body.
-We indicated earlier that beer is considered a carbohydrate but that in no way means that you should consume alcohol, run a steroid cycle and expect to see positive results.
+Some may even say that, it is useful and they use it in mass gain courses.
+All this, of course, is bullshit and like the rest of alcohol, beer is harmful to our body.
+We indicated earlier that beer is considered a carbohydrate but that in no way means that you should consume alcohol while running a steroid cycle and expect to see positive results.
 The notion is just completely ridiculous!

-Beer negatively affects the hormonal system, increasing the amount of estrogen and lowering the level of testosterone.
-It also affects the level of growth hormone, reducing its amount.
+Beer negatively affects the hormonal system, increasing the amount of Estrogen and lowering the level of Testosterone.
+It also affects the level of Growth Hormone, reducing its amount.
 The load on the liver and kidneys also increases.
-When using steroids, the load on all of these systems is, therefore, too high to put it at risk.
-If you decide to take steroids and achieve your goals, then the rejection of alcohol and beer in particular should be in the first place.
-Alcohol only in beautiful PR tales from manufacturers helped save a life or win.
+When using steroids, the load on all of these systems is, therefore, too high and puts it at risk.
+If you decide to take steroids and achieve your goals, then the rejection of alcohol and beer in particular, should be in the first place priority.
+Alcohol only in beautiful PR tales from manufacturers, helped save a life or win.
 In fact, it brings only problems with health, and also it will not allow you to reach your maximums.
 Take care of yourself and lead a healthy lifestyle.
 Beer is toxic to the liver and can cause serious liver damage.
 So by adding a cycle of oral steroids to this only makes matter so much worse.
 Oral steroids are damaging to a healthy liver after prolonged use.
 So if you choose to use steroids, then you really should consider giving up the alcoholic beverages (including beer) altogether!

 The impact of the beer.
 Is beer dehydrating?

 From the point of view of a healthy lifestyle, beer plays a negative role.
-There have been many studies of the negative effects of alcohol on the athlete’s body.
+There have been many studies on the negative effects of alcohol within the athlete’s body.
 In general, with prolonged use, health and quality of life deteriorate, a large number of negative factors appear.
-For a bodybuilder, regular beer intake can lead to consequences:
+For a bodybuilder, regular beer intake can lead to consequences such as;

-- The production of male androgenic hormone testosterone is reduced, primarily affects muscle growth and sexual activity.
+- The production of the male Androgenic Hormone Testosterone is reduced, which primarily affects muscle growth and sexual activity;

-- The sperm count is reduced, living is reduced, the risk of infertility is reduced.
+- The sperm count is reduced, living is reduced, the risk of infertility is increased;

-- Due to female hormones, the risk of gynecomastia disease, breast enlargement, hanging breasts appear.
+- Due to female hormones, the risk of Gynecomastia disease, breast enlargement and hanging breasts appear;

 - Increases the content of the hormone cortisol, which interferes with protein synthesis;

-- leads to dehydration, which in severe cases causes the destruction of muscle fibers;
+- leads to dehydration, which in severe cases causes the destruction of muscle fibres;

 - loads the liver and kidneys, which against the background of high loads negatively affects overall health;

-Among other things, beer contains estrogen-like substances, and alcohol metabolites stimulate human own estrogen receptors.
-As a result, fat in the form of deposits is distributed according to the female type: on the waist, hips, in the area of the mammary glands.
+Among other things, beer contains Estrogen-like substances, and alcohol metabolites and stimulate human’s own Estrogen receptors.
+As a result, fat in the form of deposits is distributed according to the female type; on the waist, hips, in the area of the mammary glands.

 Many argue that non-alcoholic beer is completely harmless, but that’s not entirely true.
-Yes, undoubtedly the percent of alcohol in the drink is significantly less, but the increased number of calories and the high content of female hormones estrogen remains the same.
+Yes, undoubtedly the percent of alcohol within the drink is significantly less, but the increased number of calories and the high content of female hormones such as Estrogen remains the same.
 Therefore, I recommend choosing fresh juice, which, unlike beer, contain vitamins.

 What non-alcoholic beer consists of?

-If the athlete did drink a beer, training should be abandoned for the next 2 days – they will be in vain.
-Do not eat traditional beer snacks – crackers, nuts, dry fish.
-Give preference to meat, cheese.
-Drink more plain and mineral water for 2-3 days to restore electrolyte balance.
-And do not add a beer at the end of the week to the habit.
+If the athlete did drink a beer, training should be abandoned for the next 2 days as they will be in vain.
+Do not eat traditional beer snacks like; crackers, nuts and dry fish.
+Give preference to; meat, cheese and drink more plain and mineral water for 2-3 days to restore electrolyte balance, and do not add a beer at the end of the week to the habit!

 Alcohol and muscle growth: how alcohol affects muscles

-Any drink containing alcohol (including beer) is primarily regarded as a psychotropic substance that depresses the nervous system.
-Significant psychoactive effect has only one positive side – the “laughing” effect on the body.
-For all other items, alcohol negatively affects internal systems:
+Any drink containing alcohol (including beer), is primarily regarded as a psychotropic substance that depresses the nervous system.
+Significant psychoactive effect has only one positive side which is, the “laughing” effect on the body.
+For all other items, alcohol negatively affects internal systems.
+A few examples are;

-- 100% inhibits muscle growth, destroys muscle fibers;
+- 100% inhibits muscle growth, destroys muscle fibres;

 The creatine and protein that bodybuilders take is completely neutralized in the presence of alcohol.
-Hence, the reception of beer is harmful and absolutely unpromising in terms of achieving personal indicators, an occupation.
+Hence, the reception of beer is harmful and absolutely unpromising in terms of achieving personal indicators, and occupation.

-Therefore, bodybuilding and excessive drinking of beer will bring you nothing but extra calories, and if you get these calories in the evening, they are more likely to settle as fat deposits, which can be eliminated only with the help of active training.
+Therefore, bodybuilding and excessive drinking of beer, will bring you nothing but extra calories, and if you get these calories in the evening, they are more likely to store as fatty deposits, which can be eliminated only with the help of active training.

-In addition to calorie content, beer also has a number of other factors that have a negative effect on the body during bodybuilding.
-Firstly, it is a low alcohol drink, but since its use occurs in rather large doses, the level of alcohol in the blood can reach quite large proportions.
-And this adversely affects the state of the cardiovascular system, which already works in stress mode in weight training.
+In addition to the calorie content, beer also has a number of other factors that have a negative effect on the body during bodybuilding.
+Firstly, it is a low alcohol drink, but since its use occurs in rather large doses, the level of alcohol within the blood, can reach quite large proportions.
+This adversely affects the state of the cardiovascular system, which already works in stress mode while weight training.

-Another unpleasant consequence of a beer craze is the so-called beer belly, it is quite difficult to deal with it, since fat is not deposited outside the muscles of the abs, but from the inside, covering the internal organs.
-You can get rid of the beer belly only by following a strict diet, while you lose not only body fat, but also part of the muscle mass.
+Another unpleasant consequence of a beer craze, is the so-called “beer belly”, it is quite difficult to deal with it, since fat is not deposited outside the muscles of the abs, but from the inside, covering the internal organs.
+You can get rid of the beer belly only by following a strict diet, while you lose not only body fat, but also part of the muscle mass you have gained.